LANDSCAPE OF MOTHERS

 And, as always, it's easier to do complicated and difficult things together.
 So join me for the workshop and we'll get our bearings with this task that lies in our hearts.
 After that I'll invite you into a deeper look at Landscape of Mothers through a Personal Lens and we'll go through each Mother and her area of expertise in turn.

-If you already know you're interested in the deep dive because you're a Landscape of Mothers long time explorer
+If you already know you're interested in the deep dive because you just know this is for you,

 here.